voxel51/fiftyone-plugins/README.md

 ### Installing a plugin

-To install the latest version of a plugin listed above, simply run:
+To install the latest version of a plugin in the `Core Plugins` table above, simply run:

 ```shell
 fiftyone plugins download \
     https://github.com/voxel51/fiftyone-plugins \
     --plugin-names <name>
 ```

+To install the latest version of a plugin in the `Example Plugins` table above, click on the `Install` link for that plugin and run the command in the corresponding README.

 ### Plugin management